SpaceX rocket cargo project puts Pacific seabirds in jeopardy | Honolulu Star-Advertiser

 “The biggest issue this will bring is the sound of the rocket flushing birds off of their nests and having them so anxious and unsure as to not return to their nest, resulting in a loss of generation,” said University of Texas wildlife biologist Ryan Rash, who spent nearly a year on Johnston.

-The project would involve the construction of two landing pads and the relanding of 10 rockets over four years.
+The project would involve construction of two landing pads and the re-landing of 10 rockets over four years.

 The Air Force and SpaceX are preparing an environmental assessment of the project in the coming weeks for public comment.
 The assessment is a requirement under a law called the National Environmental Policy Act before the Air Force can proceed with the project, which it wants to start this year.